LifangHe/V-Net/README.md

 ### Required Libraries
 Known good dependencies
 - Python 3.5
-- Tensorflow 1.5 or above
+- Tensorflow 1.8 or above
 - Nibabel
+- mvloader

 ### Folder Hierarchy
 All training, testing and evaluation data should put in `./data`